 What is a Chiller Maintenance Checklist?

-3 Often-missed Signs of Chiller Inefficiency
+Chiller Maintenance: 3 Often-missed Signs of Inefficiency

 Even professional technicians and operators make the mistake of neglecting regular chiller inspections.
 It is essential that technicians diligently perform maintenance tasks so minor issues can be identified and resolved before they worsen.
 Here are the top 3 often-missed signs of chiller inefficiency:

 Consider improving your current water treatment system or chemically treat chiller tubes when cleaning them.
 Since heat-transfer efficiency directly correlates with chiller efficiency, it is crucial to keep all tubes free from sludge, scale, and algae.

 Calibrate the control system by periodically removing accumulated debris on internal parts with a high-velocity, low-pressure blower.
-Non-condensables, or trapped air and moisture, also increases condenser pressure and compressor power, resulting in more power consumption.
+Non-condensables, or trapped air and moisture, also increase condenser pressure and compressor power, resulting in more power consumption.

 Changes in oil characteristics may mean significant compressor wear.
-When liquid refrigerant enters the compressor and evaporates, it leads to decreased cooling capacity, overloaded motor condition, and possible compressor impeller damage.
+When the liquid refrigerant enters the compressor and evaporates, it leads to decreased cooling capacity, overloaded motor condition, and possible compressor impeller damage.

 - 24/7 remote monitoring and receive alerts when the temperature changes.
-Learn more.